 Kerning is the adjustment of space between two unique letters.
 The best type designers out there test every letter pairing in their typefaces and adjust the kerning metrics to ensure the best overall experience – however, by and large, manual kerning adjustments still need to be made (especially for notably difficult letter pairings, like the uppercase AVA combination for example).

 Why should you kern?
 Because you will be a better designer for doing so, that’s why.
 Clients may not be able to articulate in “design terms” why they like something or not, but many can tell which designers pay attention to detail and which don’t.
 Great design lies in the smallest of details, and kerning is a small – but very important – detail.
-Master it, and the quality of your work will improve – and I bet your client base will grow too.
+Take care of these details, and the quality of your work will improve – and I bet your client base will grow too.

 Before we jump into the tips & resources, here are a few basic terms you should know: